EdwardRutz/progressive-times/README.md

 # Progressive Times News App

 > A demonstration of a Progressive Web App
+>- Progressive Web Apps (PWA) run in the browser on a mobile device and act just like a native app.
 >- Caching
 >- Service Workers
 >- Fetch API